danifg/DiscoPointer/README.md

     ./scripts/train_negra.sh
 or

     ./scripts/train_tiger.sh

-Finally, to evalute the trained model, just use the following scripts, respectively, to compute the F1 and Discontinuous F1 scores:
+Finally, to evalute the trained model, just use the following scripts to compute the F1 and Discontinuous F1 scores:

     ./scripts/eval_negra.sh
 or

     ./scripts/eval_tiger.sh

 Please, do not hesitate to ask for the augmented dependency version of NEGRA and TIGER treebanks so that you can directly train the model.